leedvine/readme-generator/README.md

-# README Generator
+# <span style="color: red; text-decoration: underline">Generator</span>

 ## Overview
 Create a command-line application that accepts user input.
-When a user is prompted for information about the application repository then a high-quality, professional README.md should be created.
-The user will be asked specific questions in different formats using "Inquirer" to determine the make up of the RADME file.
+When a user is prompted for information about the application repository then

+## Project Links
+Repo Link: clear